lufrankland/beddit_cloud_downloader/README.md

 $ bash ./get_beddit_cloud_data.sh
 ```

 By default, it will create a folder called "raw_export_files" in the working directory.
-You can ammend this
+You can amend this

 ## Warnings